AndreasAugustin/teaching/docs/git/git_crypt.md

 ### git-crypt

 We need to have a git repository available.
-Please create a repository with name **git-crypt-test** in your favourite Git provider (e.q.
+Please create a repository with name **git-crypt-test** in your favourite git provider (e.q.
 GitHub, GitLab, Gitea, ...).
 Please clone the repository and `cd` into it.

 ```bash